Abstract: Sechelt Home Inspector notes on how to reduce a fall or trip hazard in a house.

 - Add a bold stick-on or painted graphic on the wall or on the floor to point at the step.

-Safety in a home is paramount.
-Always address issues that pose a risk to your well-being.
+Home safety is paramount.
+Always address issues that pose a risk to your well-being immediately.